 The center also publishes newsletters and press releases on the individual First Amendment battles being waged by student media; offers attorney referrals and legal document filings, such as amicus briefs, in individual free press cases; publishes manuals and guides such as Press Freedom in Practice: A Manual for Advisers Responding to Censorship and Covering Campus Crime: A Handbook for Journalists; and arranges presentations on student press issues at conventions, conferences, meetings, and other gatherings.
 The SPLC also produces a newspaper called the SPLC Report that details censorship incidents on high school and college campuses.

-Supreme Court ruling in Hazelwood viewed as threat to student press freedom
+SPLC viewed Court ruling in Hazelwood as threat to student First Amendment freedom

 For several years after its founding, the center worked with student journalists who had a relatively high level of freedom thanks in part to Tinker v.
 Des Moines Independent Community School District (1969), a Supreme Court decision handed down five years before the center was created.